Why Does SONIC Franchise Marketing Work?

 The power of a national cable advertising campaign, which is a large portion of our $200 million annual marketing budget, is brand recognition.
 Geographic regions that are not yet home to SONIC automatically recognize our brand.

 “Awareness has built up already around Two Guys.
 People know who we are because of this long-standing campaign.
 They represent our humor and our fun, and they help deliver on the experience that we deliver.
-Our media is more effective because Two Guys is so effective,” says Vice President of National Marketing Sarah Beddoe.
+Our media is more effective because Two Guys is so effective,” says Vice President and Chief Marketing Office Lori Abou Habib.

 SONIC has been migrating towards higher sales, higher customer retention and better returns.
 In fact, SONIC’s second-year customer retention rate has gone up 20 points.

-“We’re not educating people anymore on what our brand is and how people can use our brand,” says Senior Vice President for Development Drew Ritger.
+“We’re not educating people anymore on what our brand is and how people can use our brand,” says Vice President for Real Estate & Development Johnny Jones.
 “We’re pulling that demand, rather than pushing that demand.”

 National media recognition boosts ROI